Karl Jaspers Forum, Target Article 16, 16 March 1999

 Can one study anything "without appealing to dialectical

 materialism", or any other philosophy?
-Yes, if it is explicit
+Yes, if it is an explicit

 appeal that is meant; no, if the directing role of philosophy